gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

 ## Variant deprecation

-In Gleam one can deprecate functions and types using the `@deprecated` attribute, causing the compiler to emit a warning if they are used.
+In Gleam one can deprecate functions and types using the `@deprecated` attribute, which causes the compiler to emit a warning if they are used.
 With this release it is also possible to deprecate individual custom type variants too!

 ```gleam
 pub type HashAlgorithm {